Photography Pricing 2020

 As you build a portfolio of new business, you must be selective.
 You want to earn quality repeat clients.
 People who look for the lowest price are not loyal customers.
 Often, the next time they have a photography need, they will ask you for a price adjustment.
 If your answer is no, they will drop you for another photographer whom they can beat up on price.
 Unfortunately, once you establish yourself as the cheap photographer, clients are likely to refer you to others who also will demand low rates.
 Consider this, as well: when a client really needs a photographer who delivers high-quality images, do you really think they are going to call on the low-rate photographer?
 Don’t kid yourself: her job is on the line, and will pay top-dollar to a photographer who charges so much you wonder how the get any work.

 More than 90% of my business is from per-image pricing contracts.
 It’s not hard to sell the concept to prospects if you frame it properly.
-We share the benefits with them: the low risk; the fact that we ignore time (expect for in my internal estimates), and keep working until the job is done to their satisfaction; the fact that the client is in control of the budget; that I get paid only if I do an awesome job; and that they will only go over budget if they feel the value of the additional images is worth their dollars.
+We share the benefits with them: the low risk; the fact that we ignore time (except for in my internal estimates), and keep working until the job is done to their satisfaction; the fact that the client is in control of the budget; that I get paid only if I do an awesome job; and that they will only go over budget if they feel the value of the additional images is worth their dollars.

 It is a fact that some people just want cheap photography.
 I hear it all the time; photographers tell me their prospects are disrespectful, beat them up on price, insist on day rates and want all the rights.
 Seriously, why do you want a client like that?